 Dissertation (Mode C 15 000 words, 60 credits) submitted at the end of August.

-The programme team consists of Professor Jane Wills (programme convenor) and Lord Maurice Glasman (London Metropolitan University) with the potential for all human geography staff at Queen Mary to act as dissertation supervisors.
+The programme team consists of Professor Jane Wills (convenor) and Lord Maurice Glasman, with the potential for all human geography staff at Queen Mary to act as dissertation supervisors.
 The programme has been developed in close liaison with Neil Jameson (Executive Director of Citizens UK).
-The senior organisers working at London Citizens provide mentoring support for students taking the programme.
-Outside speakers and experts are also invited into class and have included Arnie Graf (IAF), Leo Penta (DICO), Phillip Blond (Respublica), Ruhana Ali (London Citizens), Dr Sebastien Chapleau (London Citizens), Rev Angus Ritchie (CTC), Professor Luke Bretherton (Kings), Professor Jamie Peck (UBC) and John Atlas (author of Seeds of Change).
+Outside speakers and experts are also invited into class and have included Arnie Graf, Jonathan Lange, Leo Penta (DICO, Germany), Phillip Blond (Respublica), Rev Angus Ritchie (the Centre for Contexutal Theology), Professor Luke Bretherton (Duke University), Professor Jamie Peck (UBC) and John Atlas (author of Seeds of Change).